How to implement Clean Architecture in Go (Golang)

 What about the boilerplate?

-Keeping everything in one package may seem easier at first, but having boundaries helps when you consider working in a team.
+Keeping everything in one package may seem easier at first, but having boundaries helps when working in a team.
 If all your projects have a similar structure, onboarding new team members is straightforward.
 Consider how much harder it would be with all layers mixed (Mattermost’s app package is an example of this approach).

 Handling application errors